KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 This time we store our created values inside a stack allocated buffer.
 We then pass this buffer to our `create_array` function, which copies the pointers and returns a new array.
-We then print it out, resulting in the following console output:
+Running this code results in the following console output:

 ```
 [25, -512.123400, true, null]
 ```

 Great!
-We now have a fully functioning value representation using tagged-unions.
+We now have a fully functioning value representation using tagged unions.
+Based on these principles you can add any other types you want.
-You could for example add a new `String` type, which stores a `char*` and an associated length field.
+A `String` type could be implemented by storing a `char*` and associated length field.
-The possiblities really are endless.
+The possibilities really are endless.

 ## Shortcomings of using Tagged Unions